Joshua Liendo: 2022 season

-Liendo began the 2022 World Aquatics Championships as part of the Canadian team for the 4×100 m freestyle relay, where they finished in sixth place.
+Liendo began the 2022 World Aquatics Championships as part of the Canadian team for the 4 × 100 m freestyle relay, where they finished in sixth place.
 He then qualified to an individual World Championship event final for the first time in the 100 m freestyle, ranking third in the semi-finals with another personal best time.
 In the event final, Liendo led at the halfway mark, finishing third to take the bronze medal in a close contest, with only 0.07 seconds separating him and silver medalist Maxime Grousset of France.
 This was the first individual medal at the World Championships for a Canadian man since Ryan Cochrane's final bronze medal in 2015.
 On the day after his bronze medal, the championships' schedule called on Liendo to perform a "double-double," swimming in two heats in the morning session and two semi-finals in the evening session to qualify for the finals of both the 100 m butterfly and the 50 m freestyle.
 He was third among semi-finalists in both.
 The following day, Liendo competed in three finals in the evening session, finishing fifth in the 50 m freestyle before winning his second bronze medal in the 100 m butterfly.
-He then joined the Canadian team in the 4×100 m mixed freestyle relay, leading off the event and helping win a silver medal.
+He then joined the Canadian team in the 4 × 100 m mixed freestyle relay, leading off the event and helping win a silver medal.
 He remarked "it was a fun night."

-Named to Canada's team for the 2022 Commonwealth Games, Liendo began the first day of the championships by winning the bronze medal in the mixed 4×100 m freestyle relay, and qualifying to the event final of the 50 m butterfly by placing ninth in the heats and fourth in the semi-finals.
-The following day he placed sixth in the 50 m butterly final with a new personal best time of 23.42, and won a bronze with the men's team in the 4×100 m freestyle.
+Named to Canada's team for the 2022 Commonwealth Games, Liendo began the first day of the championships by winning the bronze medal in the mixed 4 × 100 m freestyle relay, and qualifying to the event final of the 50 m butterfly by placing ninth in the heats and fourth in the semi-finals.
+The following day he placed sixth in the 50 m butterfly final with a new personal best time of 23.42, and won a bronze with the men's team in the 4 × 100 m freestyle.
 This was the first men's relay medal for Canada at a major event since the 2015 Pan American Games, and the first at the Commonwealth Games since 2006.
 On the fourth day, Liendo finished seventh in the 100 m freestyle final, and qualified to the 100 m butterfly with the fourth-fastest time in the semi-finals.
 He noted that "the butterfly feels a lot better than freestyle right now."
 He went on to win gold in the 100 m butterfly final, his first individual gold at a major championship.
 On the final day of the swimming competitions, he won a bronze medal in the 50 m freestyle, his fourth medal of the Games.
-Liendo admitted afterward that there’s been some ups and downs at these Games but I'm glad to finish it off like this against a great field."
+Liendo admitted afterward that there's been some ups and downs at these Games but I'm glad to finish it off like this against a great field."

 In the fall, Liendo began attending the University of Florida where he competes collegiately for the Florida Gators, having committed to attend in mid-August.